-If your car's battery is disconnected or goes dead, the audio system will disable itself.
-The next time you turn on the radio you will see "Code" in the frequency display.
-Use the Preset buttons to enter the five-digit code (see page 119).
+Your driver's power window (see page 92) and your audio system will also disable itself when the battery is disconnected or goes dead.
+The next time you turn on the radio you will see " $\[\] Daceside Barbon 2000 Description of the frequency display.
+Use the Preset buttons to enter the five-digit code (see page 147).$